dakk/socialminer/README.md

 maintein a local database **reports.db**

 TODO
 ---
 The software is still work in progress, planned features are:
-- Peer to peer network for data exchanging (using kademlia network)
 - A more robust search crtieria
 - Integration of other social networks
 - Auto report on social network